-The thin, silvery screen is the grease filter (there may be more than one).
+The thin, silvery screen is the grease filter (there may be more than one, depending on your model).
 It traps airborne oils and grease to keep them out of the blower and exhaust vent.
 To clean the filter, remove it and soak it in a degreasing solution until the grease is dissolved.
 Next, wash it with warm, soapy water to remove any traces of the degreaser.
 Then put it in the upper rack of the dishwasher and run it through a normal cycle.
 Make sure the filter is thoroughly dry before returning it to the hood.

-Note… If your unit circulates the air rather than vents it, it may have one or more activated charcoal filters which may also serve as the grease filter.
+If your model circulates air, rather than vents it to the outside, it may have one or more or more activated charcoal filters which may also serve as the grease filter.
 Charcoal filters cannot be cleaned or renewed.
-Simply replace them annually or when they lose their effectiveness.
+Simply replace them annually or when they lose effectiveness.

 While most vent hood fan motors don't need any maintenance, the motor and its bearings may become stiff due to the constant exposure to heat, humidity and grease.
 When that happens, you’ll need to replace them.
-Additionally, over time, the blower wheel gets greasy and dirty, which can slow down the fan or cause vibration.
+Additionally, over time, the blower wheel will become greasy and dirty.
+This will slow down the fan or cause vibration.
 Remove the wheel and clean it with a degreaser.
-Then, if the fan is still slow or if it vibrates, you need to replace the fan motor.
+If the fan is still slow or if it vibrates after cleaning, you will need to replace the fan motor.

 Yes, vent hoods get coated and sometimes clogged with grease – and that’s a fire hazard.
 It’s important to periodically check and clean and replace as needed.
-If your hood vents (rather than just circulates), you need to regularly check the vent that leads from the vent hood to the outside, to make sure that grease isn't building-up on the inside of it.
-If it is, contact a vent-cleaning contractor to clean the vent properly.
-(You may find such a contractor under "chimney sweeps," or "HVAC duct cleaning," or "ventilation cleaning" in your telephone book Yellow Pages.)
+If your hood vents (rather than just circulates), you need to regularly check the vent that leads from the vent hood to the outside to make sure there is no grease buildup inside of it.
+If there is, contact a vent-cleaning or heating and cooling professional to clean the vent properly.